Culture

 Laddoo Holi of Barsana

 So, how does laddoo holi is played?
 It’s simple, on the day known as Phag Amantran Utsav, the laddoos are thrown at each other in Barsana.
-They are bright yellow in colour and made from Bundi.
+They are bright yellow and made from Bundi.
 Yellow is also the favourite colour of Lord Krishna.

 Lathmar Holi of Barsana and Nandgaon

-The most famous and interesting form of Holi Celebration is Lathmar Holi, played by the people of Barsana and Nandgaon on the day after Falgun Shukla Ashtami.
+The most famous and interesting form of the Holi festival is Lathmar Holi, played by the people of Barsana and Nandgaon on the day after Falgun Shukla Ashtami.
 As people follow this tradition, women chase men and beat them up with large & thick sticks called Lathis and that’s why it is called Lathmar Holi.

 The history behind Lathmar Holi is that when Krishna used to come and meet Radha for Holi in Barsana, he teased her and her friends or Gopis a lot.
-He makes fun of them to an extent that they all get mad at him and chase him while carrying lathis to beat him.
+He makes fun of them to the extent that they all get mad at him and chase him while carrying Lathis to beat him.
 So, with Lathmar Holi the tradition is being kept alive from one generation to another.

 Chhadimar Holi of Gokul

 A smaller version of Lathmar Holi played in Gokul, is called Chhadimar Holi, played the day after Ekadashi.
 Krishna spent his infant years at Gokul, he played on every street in Gokul as a toddler.
 In most of his temples in the city, Krishna can be seen relaxing on Jhoola or Swing.
-And as per the ritual of Chhadimar Holi, Krishna in his toddler form is marched around the city by the devotees and they play Holi while walking carrying sticks.
+As per the ritual of Chhadimar Holi, Krishna in his toddler form is marched around the city by the devotees and they play Holi while walking carrying sticks.

 Phoolon Wali Holi of Vrindavan

-This is the most unique form of Holi Celebration, where the people of Vrindavan play Holi with flowers instead of colours.
+This is the most unique form of Holi festival, where the people of Vrindavan play Holi with flowers instead of colours.
 Flowers are called Phool in the Hindi language and they are used as colours in Vrindavan on the Holi occasion, that’s why this tradition is called Phoolon Wali Holi.
 It is played on Ekadashi before Holi at 4.00 pm at Banke Bihari temple in Vrindavan.
 It only takes around 15-20 minutes to play Phoolon Wali Holi.

-Holi 2023: Correct Date, Quotes, WhatsApp, Wishes, More
+Also Read: Holi 2024: Correct Date, Quotes, WhatsApp, Wishes, More

 Widow’s Holi of Vrindavan

 In old times and even still now, a widow’s life is considered joyless, colourless and without any motive.
 They were kept away from the society where married women take part in different functions and other joyous events.
-Their families sent them to ashrams to live in, after the death of their husbands, for the rest of their lives .
+Their families sent them to ashrams to live in, after the death of their husbands, for the rest of their lives.
 With an odd mindset, they were not willing to take care of them and considered them a burden.

 However, now things have changed and in Vrindavan at Pagal Baba’s Ashram, the widows play holi with different colours and enjoy being with Krishna.
 But still other than these auspicious events their life is sad.